rjnp2/Data-Science/tutorial/3. Mathematics/1. linear_algebra/readme.md

 # Linear Algebra
-Linear algebra is a branch of mathematics, but the truth of it is that linear algebra is the mathematics of data.
-Matrices and vectors are the language of data.
+  - Linear algebra is a sub-field of mathematics concerned with vectors, matrices, and linear transforms.

-Linear algebra is about linear combinations.
-That is, using arithmetic on columns of numbers called vectors and arrays of numbers called matrices, to create new columns and arrays of numbers.
-Linear algebra is the study of lines and planes, vector spaces and mappings that are required for linear transforms.
   - We represent numerical data as vectors and represent a table of such data as a matrix.
 The study of vectors and matrices is called linear algebra.
-  - Linear algebra is a sub-field of mathematics concerned with vectors, matrices, and linear transforms.
   - It is a key foundation to the field of machine learning, from notations used to describe the operation of algorithms to the implementation of algorithms in code.
-  - Although linear algebra is integral to the field of machine learning, the tight relationship is often left unexplained or explained using abstract concepts such as vector spaces or specific matrix operations

   - Topics such as
        - [**Simple_Algebra**](https://github.com/rjnp2/Data-Science/blob/main/tutorial/3.%20Mathematics/1.%20linear_algebra/1.%20algebra.md), [**Vectors_Spaces**](https://github.com/rjnp2/Data-Science/blob/main/tutorial/3.%20Mathematics/1.%20linear_algebra/2.%20vector.md) and **Norms**